Helen O'Bannon

-Helen Bohen O'Bannon (1939 – October 19, 1988) was an economist and the Secretary of Public Welfare for the Commonwealth of Pennsylvania.
+Helen Bohen O'Bannon (1939 – October 19, 1988) was an American economist who served as the Secretary of Public Welfare for the Commonwealth of Pennsylvania under Governor Dick Thornburgh.

+A women's rights activist, she became the first woman to be appointed to the Pennsylvania Public Utilities Commission, serving from 1975 to 1979.
+She was also the first woman to be appointed as a vice president at the University of Pennsylvania.

+Formative years

-Helen O'Bannon was born in 1939 in Ridgewood, New Jersey.
-She majored in economics at Wellesley College and later earned a master's degree at Stanford.
+Helen O'Bannon was born in Ridgewood, New Jersey in 1939.
+She majored in economics at Wellesley College, graduating with honors.
+She later earned a master's degree at Stanford.

+Academic and public service career

 O'Bannon was an associate dean at the Carnegie Institute between 1973 and 1976, where she strove to make the university more accessible to women.